githubabcs/gh-abcs-actions/labs/lab03.md

       - name: Echo secret is redacted in the logs
         run: |
           echo Env secret is ${{ secrets.MY_REPO_SECRET }}
-          echo Warning: GitHub automatically redacts secrets printed to the log, but you should avoid printing secrets to the log intentionally. echo ${{ secrets.MY_REPO_SECRET }} | sed 's/./& /g'
+          echo Warning: GitHub automatically redacts secrets printed to the log, echo          but you should avoid printing secrets to the log intentionally. echo ${{ secrets.MY_REPO_SECRET }} | sed 's/./& /g'
 ```
 6. Update the workflow to run on push and pull_request events